felixeouellet/landing-page/README.md

 # landing-page
 The Odin Project: Landing page

-In this project, I will be recreating a model given to me, using CSS and Flexbox!
+In this project, I recreated a landing page model using HTML and CSS.

+It gave me the opportunity to become more confortable using CSS and HTML together.